 If you’re worried about running out of space on your Mac, you could also use MacKeeper to empty the Trash and clean up other junk files on your Mac automatically.

-With its Auto-scan feature, MacKeeper will scan your Mac every day looking for new files to clean up along with potential viruses or privacy flaws.
+With its Auto-scan feature, MacKeeper will scan your Mac every day looking for new files to clean up your Mac.
+In addition, the Auto-scan will detect potential viruses or privacy flaws.

 How to force empty the Trash on a Mac